renzmann/renzmann.github.io/content/posts/poor_mans_dbt/index.md

-overhead of learning, installing, configuring, and inevitably debugging a complex tool.[^2]  Ultimately, I wanted to hand this project off in such a way that any of my teammates could maintain it if I was unavailable, so it has to be short, and stick to the tools I know they have installed everywhere.
+overhead of learning, installing, configuring, and inevitably debugging a complex tool.[^2]  Ultimately, I wanted to hand this project off in such a way that any of my teammates could maintain it if I was unavailable, so it has to be short, and stick to the tools I know they have installed.

 Our goal is to produce an Excel file for executive consumption that has a meaningful summary of some data pulled out of our analytics warehouse.
 Overall,